petitparser/dart-petitparser/README.md

 Tutorial
 --------

-Below are step by step instructions of how to write your first parser.
+Below are step-by-step instructions of how to write your first parser.
 More elaborate examples (JSON parser, LISP parser and evaluator, Prolog parser and evaluator, etc.) are included in the [example repository](https://github.com/petitparser/dart-petitparser/tree/master/example).

 ### Installation